pujols/OSU_CSE_5524_2025SP/HW_2_programming_set/HW_2_programming/Readme.md

 * The code will generate `8_Recovered_image_none.png` and `8_Results_Recovered_image_none.npz`, which you will include in your submission.

-* Please describe how you design your solution in the pdf.
+* Please describe how you design your solution (and why) in the pdf.
+We want to learn about your design process!

 # What to submit: